-Interactions of genotypes with sex and developmental stages
+3.3 Interactions of genotypes with sex and developmental stages

-Additional analyses were undertaken to test for interactions between genotype and sex, as well as between genotype and developmental stage in multivariate models. genotype differences were embedded in a sex-dependent interaction (genotype*sex interaction p<0.0048) the GG and GA genotypes (for GA Bonferroni adjustment) (Table 2) which confirmed the observed from associations analyses between genotypes and Mn in dentine.
+Additional analyses were undertaken to test for interactions between genotype and sex, as well as between genotype and developmental stage in multivariate models.
+For rs1776029, we found no differences between Mn in dentine from different developmental stages (i.e. prenatal, postnatal and early childhood), but genotype differences were embedded in a sex-dependent interaction (genotype*sex interaction p<0.0048) with significant differences between girls and boys in dentine Mn within the GG and GA genotypes (for GA only pre-Bonferroni adjustment) (Table 2), which supported the sex-differences observed from associations analyses between genotypes and Mn in dentine.

-For rs13107325, a marginally significant interaction was observed between genotype and developmental stage (prenatal vs postnatal; p<0.064), though we did not confirm this with additional post-hoc tests as the underlying interaction was only marginally significantNo significant interactions were observed for SLC30A10 rs12064812.
+For rs13107325, a marginally significant interaction was observed between genotype and developmental stage (prenatal vs postnatal; p<0.064), which supported differences in genotype-dentine Mn associations between different developmental stages observed from associations analyses, though we did not confirm this with additional post-hoc tests as the underlying interaction was only marginally significant.
+No significant interactions were observed for SLC30A10 rs12064812.

-DISCUSSION
+4. DISCUSSION